HillZhang1999/llm-hallucination-survey/README.md

 Some researchers claim that the behavior cloning phenomenon in SFT can induce hallucinations.
 So some works try to mitigate hallucinations via *honesty-oriented SFT*.
 1. **MOSS: Training Conversational Language Models from Synthetic Data** *Tianxiang Sun and Xiaotian Zhang and Zhengfu He and Peng Li and Qinyuan Cheng and Hang Yan and Xiangyang Liu and Yunfan Shao and Qiong Tang and Xingjian Zhao and Ke Chen and Yining Zheng and Zhejian Zhou and Ruixiao Li and Jun Zhan and Yunhua Zhou and Linyang Li and Xiaogui Yang and Lingling Wu and Zhangyue Yin and Xuanjing Huang and Xipeng Qiu* [[repo]](https://github.com/OpenLMLab/MOSS) 2023

+An interesting new work proposed tuning LLMs on some synthetic tasks, which they found can also reduce hallucinations.
+1. **Teaching Language Models to Hallucinate Less with Synthetic Tasks** *Erik Jones, Hamid Palangi, Clarisse Simões, Varun Chandrasekaran, Subhabrata Mukherjee, Arindam Mitra, Ahmed Awadallah, Ece Kamar* [[paper]](https://arxiv.org/abs/2310.06827) 2023.10

 ### Mitigation During RLHF